Humber Valley Golf Resort

 Humber Valley Golf Resort is a public golf course and adjoining conference and events facility located in Little Rapids, which is between the towns of Steady Brook and Pasadena in Newfoundland and Labrador, Canada.
 It also provides winter chalet style accommodation for visitors to the area.
 Humber Valley is a four-season resort which opened in December 2004.

-The River Course, which opened in June 2006, was designed by Doug Carrick.

 Course

 Humber Valley Golf Resort is an 18-hole championship golf course.
-This resort including luxury chalets and holiday apartments, as well as a spa, all located in the Humber Valley.
+The River Course, which opened in June 2006, was designed by Doug Carrick.

 Features

-Humber Valley golf resort is located in the hills of the Humber River Valley at elevations around 400 feet, you can see a panoramic view of the Deer Lake and the Long Range Mountains.
-This club offers first-class facilities for weddings, golf tournaments, conferences, business meetings, and social events.
+This resort includes chalets, holiday apartments and a spa.
+Humber Valley golf resort is located in the hills of the Humber River Valley at elevations around 400 feet and overlooks Deer Lake and the Long Range Mountains.
+The club has facilities for weddings, golf tournaments, conferences, business meetings and social events.